DataDog/KubeHound/pkg/kubehound/graph/CHEATSHEET.md

 + Always put a max hop count on path queries or runtime can get very long
 + For queries to be displayed in the UI, try to limit the output to 1000 elements or less
 + Enable large cluster optimizations if queries are returning too slowly
++ Try to filter the initial element of queries by namespace/service/app to avoid generating too many results